A case study on how we wrote and designed our ebook from start to finish

 Letting people know it exists

-To promote the ebook, we first created a landing page for it where people could leave their email to download it.
+We created a landing page to promote ebook where people could leave their email to download it.
 This page needed to show what the ebook is about, as well as interest people enough to enter their email, so we added two sections:

-• What's inside - to outline the ebook’s value and let visitors have a sneak-peak.
+- What's inside - to outline the ebook’s value and give visitors a sneak peak.

-Next, we wrote this post, detailing how we made the ebook.
-We could've just put together a quick post announcing the ebook.
-But this way we can announce the ebook, reveal how we made it, and share something useful.
+Next, we wrote this post detailing how we made the ebook.
+We could put together a quick post announcing the ebook, but this way we can announce the ebook, reveal how we made it, and share something useful.

-We then sent the ebook to the people who subscribed to be the first ones to receive it, as well as to the people who downloaded our first Kanban ebook, in case they might be interested.
+We then sent the ebook to the people who subscribed to be the first ones to receive it, and the people who downloaded our first Kanban ebook, in case they might be interested.

 Some more ideas